Blencarn: 1988 crash

 On Tuesday 9 August 1988 at 9.30pm two Panavia Tornado aircraft collided from RAF Cottesmore TTTE and 617 Sqn at RAF Marham.
 All were killed.
-The Marham aircraft 'ZA593' had pilot Flt Lt Colin Douglas Oliver, aged 30, from Swaffham, originally from Bristol, and navigator Flt Lt Anthony Cook, aged 29, from Kings Lynn, and married with two children.
+The Marham aircraft 'ZA593' had pilot Flt Lt Colin Douglas Oliver, aged 30, from Swaffham, originally from Bristol, and navigator Flt Lt Anthony Cook, aged 29, from King's Lynn, and married with two children.
 The Cottesmore aircraft 'ZA329' had pilot Flt Lt John Watts, aged 32, from Castle Bytham in Lincolnshire, but originally from Surrey, an instructor who was married, with a German trainee navigator Lt Ulrich Sayer, aged 23.

 Notable people

 It is the home of the notable painter and printmaker Alan Stones.